openxla/stablehlo/docs/spec_draft.md

 ## Programs

 StableHLO programs consist of functions.
-Each function has operands and results of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the results of the function.
+Each function has inputs and outputs of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the outputs of the function.
-StableHLO ops take operands and produce results.
+StableHLO ops take inputs and produce outputs.

 ```mlir
 ml_program.func @example_func(%arg: tensor<2x3xf32>) -> tensor<2x3xf32> {